Boost Your Employee Engagement - People Development Magazine

 It can be exhausting to feel that you are dragging your unwilling team behind you as if they were dead weight.
-The lack of enthusiasm of your team, or the fact they are not willing to make a sincere effort to move in the direction you’ve identified as important, may be a danger sign you need to address.
+The lack of enthusiasm of your team, or the fact that they are not willing to make a sincere effort to move in the direction you’ve identified as necessary, may be a danger sign you need to address.

 Influencing your unwilling team